devsecurity-io/dns-tools/azure-zone-upload/README.md

 ## Known Limitations

-- `azure-zone-upload` can only handle the following DNS record types:
+- At the moment `azure-zone-upload` can only handle the following DNS record
+types:
   - A
   - AAAA
   - CNAME